 You want a nanny who has a vested interest in your child’s development and wants to see them succeed grow into well-adjusted kids.
 During the interview process, talk to your candidates about their experiences in these areas.

-Bonus: 3 other considerations
+Bonus: 3 other considerations when finding a nanny

 Besides finding a nanny that has the qualities you desire; you need to conduct your due diligence such as calling references and performing a background check.

 When you’ve found the nanny you want to hire, ask for professional references.
-These should be families they’ve nannied for in the past or, perhaps, a day care center or school if they’re transitioning from these fields to nannying.
+These should be families they’ve nannied for in the past or, perhaps, a daycare center or school if they’re transitioning from these fields to nannying.
 Ask questions about what is most important to you about your candidate and tell these references to be as open and honest as possible.

 Performing a background check

 This is one of the most critical steps to take when hiring a nanny.
 If you’re working with an agency, they likely have already screened their pool of applicants.
-If you’re hiring on your own, you’ll want to run criminal conviction, driver’s license and sex offender registry checks at the very least.
-Consider also checking their social security number (make sure they are who they say they are), credit history, professional licensing and educational degrees.
+If you’re hiring on your own, you’ll want to run criminal conviction, driver’s license, and sex offender registry checks at the very least.
+Consider also checking their social security number (make sure they are who they say they are), credit history, professional licensing, and educational degrees.